Registration Services

 Next steps after registration 🔗︎ click to copy

-That's it for registration of a MydexID.
-Should you wish to interact with the new member's PDS using your Dedicated Connection, you can then initiate the First Time Connection journey, upon which the newly-registered member will be taken to the Data Sharing Agreement page to approve the connection of their PDS to your application.
+Should you wish to interact with the newly-registered member's Personal Data Store (PDS) using your Dedicated Connection, you can then initiate the First Time Connection journey, upon which the newly-registered member will be taken to the Data Sharing Agreement page to approve the connection of their PDS to your application.